UVAdMIST/swmm_wq_rl/README.md

 # swmm_wq_rl
 This repository contains python codes and SWMM models to develop real-time control policies that seek to mitigate flooding and reduce pollution for the stormwater system in the Hague area of Norfolk, Virginia.
+Details and results of this research have been published in Environmental Science: Water Research and Technology at https://doi.org/10.1039/D1EW00582K.

 ## Required packages:
 1. pyswmm